The following list of frequently asked questions also serves as the AYBA handbook.

 The exact length of the season will depend on your team’s specific game schedule, but typically practices will start in early November and your final tournament be in February or March.

-Uniforms are available for purchase at rambow.com - use code ALBANYUNIFORM.
+Uniforms for grades 3 and 4, are available for purchase at rambow.com – use code ALBANYUNIFORM.
 Uniforms must be purchased before October 4th.
-Order details and payment are handled directly between the player/parent and Rambow.
-AYBA no longer coordinates ordering of uniforms or clothing.

 Uniform numbers will be assigned to you – you CANNOT choose your uniform number.